-Your skill and experience
+- Your skill and experience

-The tools you have available
+- The tools you have available

-The number of windows to install
+- The number of windows to install

-Whether the money you save is worth your effort
+- Whether the money you save is worth your effort

-Whether you want the assurance of an installation guarantee
+- Whether you want the assurance of an installation guarantee

 If you’re only installing one or two small windows on the main level, it may work out well to DIY.
-But you may want to consider hiring a professional if the project is bigger.
+You may want to consider hiring a professional window replacement contractor if the project is bigger.

 The Decisions Are Yours

-We hope this article has provided information to you about the costs and value of replacing the windows on your home.
+We hope this article has provided information to you about the costs and value of replacing the windows in your home.
 Ultimately, you decide on whether to replace them, where to buy them and who will install them.

 We hope that you choose Banner Construction to install your premium replacement windows.
 We only carry the best: Pella and Simonton.
-They are available in vinyl, fiberglass or wood.
+They are available in vinyl, fiberglass, or wood.
 We are certified installers for both brands, so you can trust that your windows will be installed properly.